csc-training/hip-programming/docs/04-memory.md

 Memory management can be *Explicit* or *Implicit*.

 :::{.incremental}
 - *Explicit*: User manually manages data movement between host and device.
-Memory can be allocated with GPU-unaware allocators (`malloc`/`free` etc).
+Host memory can be allocated with GPU-unaware allocators (`malloc`/`free` etc).
 - *Implicit*: The runtime manages data movement between host and device.
-Memory needs to be allocated with special allocated offered by HIP api.
+Host memory needs to be allocated with special allocators.
   - **Page-locked** (pinned) host allocations: Data moves to device with kernel invocations and is not stored there.
   - **Unified memory** (managed memory): Page faults will initiate data movement.
 :::